nocobase/nocobase/docs/en-US/api/database/relation-repository/has-many-repository.md

 ### `remove()`

-Remove the association with the given object.
+Remove the association with the given objects.

 **Signature**